oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

   must specify how many resources and what kind of them are needed by his application.
 Thus, OAR system will give him or not what he wants and will control the execution.
 When a job is launched, OAR executes user program only on the first reservation node.
-So this program can access some environnement variables to know its environnement:
+So this program can access some environment variables to know its environment:
   ::

     $OAR_NODEFILE                 contains the name of a file which lists